jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) it is resident in New Zealand or resident in Australia; and (b) it is part of the same wholly-owned group of companies; and (c) it is not treated under a double tax agreement as resident in a country other than New Zealand or Australia, as applicable, for the purposes of taxation in the relevant country; and
-  (d) it is required to maintain an imputation credit account under section OB 1 (General rules for companies with imputation credit accounts), or chooses to maintain an account under section OB 2 (Australian companies with imputation credit accounts); and
+  (d) it is required to maintain an imputation credit account under section OB 1 (General rules for companies with imputation credit accounts) or because of an election under section OB 2 (Australian companies choosing to have imputation credit accounts); and
   (e) if it is a company that is part of a consolidated group, it meets the criteria set out in subsection (2); and (f) if it is a qualifying company or a mining company, it meets the condition set out in subsection (3); and (g) subsection (5) does not apply to it.